rerun-io/rerun/docs/content/howto/notebook.md

 description: How to embed Rerun in notebooks like Jupyter or Colab
 ---

-Starting with version 0.15.1, Rerun has improved support for embedding the Rerun viewer directly within IPython-style notebooks.
+Starting with version 0.15.1, Rerun has improved support for embedding the Rerun Viewer directly within IPython-style notebooks.
 This makes it easy to iterate on API calls as well as to share data with others.

 Rerun has been tested with: